rugbyprof/msu-research-onramp/BashShell.md

+## Install Ubuntu Shell - On Windows 10

 This beginner’s tutorial shows you **how to install bash on Windows**._ **Linux on Windows** is a reality, thanks to the partnership between
 - [Canonical](https://www.canonical.com/) (parent company of Ubuntu) and [Microsoft](https://www.microsoft.com).